-Rachel Fisher is a licensed clinician with over a decade of postgraduate experience specializing in anxiety, panic disorders, depression, eating disorders, obsessive-compulsive disorder, life transitions, postpartum issues, and grief and loss.
-Rachel employs a two-pronged approach, assisting clients in reducing symptoms while inviting them to discover their symptoms’ more profound meaning and cultivate long-term change and transformation.
+Rachel Fisher is a licensed clinician with over a decade of postgraduate experience in eating disorders, body image issues, anxiety, panic disorders, depression, obsessive-compulsive disorder, life transitions, postpartum issues, and grief and loss.
+She employs a two-pronged approach, assisting clients in reducing symptoms while inviting them to discover their symptoms’ more profound meaning and cultivate long-term change and transformation.
+She has specialized training and experience treating eating disorders in a variety of settings, including inpatient, outpatient, partial hospitalization, and intensive outpatient care.
+She also has extensive experience working with parents whose children have eating disorders and mood disorders.

 Zarcone, J., Michels, J., Simeone, R., Bumpus, S., Tivarus, M., Pilato, M., & McAnarney, E. (2014).
 Neural Correlates of Task Switching and Set Shifting in Adolescents with Restrictive Anorexia Nervosa.
 Journal of Adolescent Health.